 The net asset value of a segregated fund is calculated in Canadian dollars.
 Foreign investments are generally purchased in currencies other than Canadian dollars.
-When foreign investments are purchased in a currency other than Canadian dollars, the value of those foreign investments will be affected by changes in the market value of the Canadian dollar relative to those currencies.
-If the Canadian dollar rises in value relative to the other currency but the value of the foreign investment otherwise remains constant, the value of the investment in Canadian dollars will have fallen.
-Similarly, if the Canadian dollar has fallen relative to the other currency, the value of an investment in Canadian dollars will have increased.
+When foreign investments are purchased in a currency other than Canadian dollars, the value of those foreign investments will be affected by changes in the value of the Canadian dollar relative to those currencies.
+If the Canadian dollar rises in value relative to the other currency but the market value of the foreign investment otherwise remains constant, the value of the investment in Canadian dollars will have fallen.
+Similarly, if the Canadian dollar has fallen relative to the other currency in Canadian dollars will have increased.